ianlewis/todos/README.md

 In order for the comments to be more easily parsed keep in mind the following:

 - Spaces between the comment start and 'TODO' is optional (e.g. `//TODO: some comment`)
-- TODOs should have a colon if a message is present so it can be distingished from normal comments.
+- TODOs should have a colon if a message is present so it can be distinguished from normal comments.
 - TODOs can be prefixed with `@` (e.g. `// @TODO: comment`)
 - Comments can be on the same line with other code (e.g. `x = f() // TODO: call f`